RiotGames/developer-relations/README.md

 #
+# Riot Games Developer Relations Repo

+Welcome to the Riot Games Developer Relations Repo.
+The current focus of this repo is exclusively for bug reporting for tools in the Riot Games Developer Ecosystem.

+If you are looking for anything else you may find it at these links:

+- Riot Games Developer Portal: [https://developer.riotgames.com/](https://developer.riotgames.com/)
+- Riot Games DevRel Twitter: [https://twitter.com/riotgamesapi](https://twitter.com/riotgamesapi?lang=en)
+- Riot Games DevRel Discord: [https://discord.gg/riotapi](https://discord.gg/riotapi)
+- Riot Games DevRel Homepage: [https://www.riotgames.com/DevRel](https://www.riotgames.com/DevRel)

+#
 # Issue reporting guidelines

-We want to address all issues in a timely manner and will inform the responsible teams of issues their products/services have.
+The Riot Games Developer Relations team wants to address all issues in a timely manner and will inform the responsible teams of issues their products/services have.
 However we cannot guarantee that issues will be resolved.

 Before creating an issue, please do the following: